Air New Zealand flies non-stop from Auckland to Tahiti. Domestic connections are available from Air New Zealand serviced airports.

 The high season is in July and August, and accommodation prices will tend to reflect this.
 May to October is also the best time for dry weather, with midday temperatures in the high 20s.
 The shoulder seasons (May to June and September to October) may represent the best combination of price and availability.

-The local currency is pegged to the Euro and costs tend to reflect European norms.
-Many resorts aim at the top end of the international market, so look out for specials or set your sights on family-run independent accommodation options, such as the guesthouses.
+The local currency is tied to the Euro and costs tend to reflect European norms.
+While many resorts aim at the top end of the international market, there are special offers and family-run independent accommodation options, such as the guesthouses.